Vietnam.vn - Nền tảng quảng bá Việt Nam

 The USD price on the international market increased sharply, the USD-Index increased by 0.5 points, to 105.6 points.
 As a result of the meeting, the US Federal Reserve (Fed) announced to keep the reference interest rate at the highest level in 22 years, as predicted by the market.
 The interest rate is currently at 5.25 - 5.5%/year.

-According to the Federal Open Market Committee, recent indicators suggest that economic activity is expanding at a solid pace.
-Job growth has slowed in recent months but remains strong, and the unemployment rate remains low.
+According to the Federal Open Market Committee (Fed), recent indicators suggest that economic activity is expanding at a solid pace.
+The pace of job creation has slowed in recent months but remains high, and the unemployment rate remains low.
 Inflation has continued to rise.
 Tighter credit conditions for households and businesses are likely to weigh on economic activity, employment, and inflation.

 Some information shows that the Fed will likely raise interest rates once more at the end of the year.
 The growth forecast for the US economy this year has also been adjusted up sharply, to 2.1%.
 Meanwhile, the unemployment rate is expected to decrease slightly.

-In his post-meeting press conference, the Fed chairman said a soft landing “is possible.”
-However, it could be threatened “by factors beyond the Fed’s control.”
+In his post-meeting press conference, the Fed Chairman said a soft landing "is possible."
+However, this could be threatened "by factors beyond the Fed's control."
 A soft landing is a fundamental goal and the Fed is working to achieve it.
 However, if price stability is not restored, inflation could return.
 Rising energy prices could push inflation higher.
-The U.S. auto workers’ strike has also caught the Fed’s attention, as it affects the labor market.
+The strike by US autoworkers has also caught the Fed's attention, as it affects the labor market.

 Source link